In today’s article and following lockdown restrictions, I thought I’d talk about something which could be a huge benefit to your training.

 So what are the differences at home?

-Well, there should not be any differences; the best option would be to buy a great home gym and not be limited in terms of weights!
+Well, there should not be any differences if you can help it.
+The best option would be to buy a great home gym and never be limited in terms of weights!
 This way, you would have to apply the exact same philosophy that you would in your local gym.

-The main difference between home and gym training is that you may have less equipment at home or none at all.
-Being unable to access all the equipment of a gym makes it harder to improve on one factor of progressive overload – going for heavier weights over time and getting stronger at the movement.
+The main difference between home and gym training is that you may have less equipment at home – or none at all.
+Being unable to access all the equipment of a gym makes it harder to practice progressive overload – going for heavier weights over time and getting stronger at the movement.

 I would highly recommend you buy a pair of dumbells which won’t cost you much, yet, will help you massively!
-Two dumbbells of 10kg each would be ideal.
+Two dumbbells of 10kg each would be ideal or a set of adjustable dumbbells can be a perfect investment for a cheap home gym setup.

-With a pair of dumbbells, you can already go a long way towards building massive shoulders thanks to lateral raises as we will see now.
+With a pair of dumbbells, you can already go a long way towards building massive shoulders thanks to lateral raises.
+They also let you practice upright rows, front raises, and other shoulder builders for those 3d delts.

 What I did when I was stuck at boarding school to get broader shoulders